 Select a

-varied layout
+varied layout.
+The layout

-can change the tone of the book as a whole.
+of a photo book can change the tone of the book as a whole.
 It’s important

 to alternate the number – and type – of photos used on each page.
 For example,